 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The anthropology department participates in the Honors Program.
-Eligibility requirements, application procedures and specific project expectations for the anthropology department are available from either the department website or the Director of Academic Programs.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Examination of selected topics of relevance to anthropology, such as Primates; Anthropology through Science Fiction; Darfur: Conflict and Human Rights in Africa, and Applied Anthropology.
 To be announced at registration.
 (4 credits)

 The department offers independent study options in the form of tutorials, independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.
 In general, these do not count towards fulfillment of the major.
 An exception may be made at the discretion of the department chair.

 A major in anthropology consists of five required courses and five elective courses:

 - One introductory course, either ANTH 101 or ANTH 111 (either of which is a prerequisite for all other anthropology courses except ANTH 112, ANTH 115, ANTH 240 and ANTH 340).
 Students may not take both ANTH 101 and ANTH 111 for credit.

 - One biological anthropology course: ANTH 112, ANTH 115, ANTH 240 , ANTH 340 or ANTH 381

 - One research methods course, which shouldideally be taken in the sophomore year or before the student studies away.
 Choices include ANTH 230, ANTH 232, ANTH 368.